Our Farmer Training Program

 Since our work is almost always in a group setting, it is expected that all apprentices will be prompt, dressed appropriately, professional, and approachable with their co-workers during work-hours.

 The farm provides harvest knives and daily hand tools.
-Apprentices must provide any other desired tools or clothes (pocket knives, rain boots, rain gear, hats, gloves).
-All apprentices must carry a watch at all times.
+Apprentices must provide any other desired tools or clothes (pocket knives, rain boots, rain gear, hats, and gloves).
 It is suggested to carry a small notepad, a pen, and a knife as well.

 We will go over safety policies during the program orientation.
 All apprentices are required to follow safety policies at all times.
 Failure to do so will result in immediate dismissal.